davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-For instance, and by default, {pivotal-gemfire-name} components log output using the Spring Boot log pattern.
-However, if you prefer the fine-grained details of Apache Geode’s logging behavior, you can change the `Appender` used by the {pivotal-gemfire-name} `Logger’s` to use the pre-defined "geode" `Appender` instead.
+For instance, and by default, VMware GemFire components log output using the Spring Boot log pattern.
+However, if you prefer the fine-grained details of Apache Geode’s logging behavior, you can change the `Appender` used by the VMware GemFire `Logger’s` to use the pre-defined "geode" `Appender` instead.
 Simply set the `spring-geode.logging.appender-ref` property to "geode" in a `spring-geode-logging.properties` file on your Spring Boot application